 Some last minute tips for snorkeling with the manatees:

-- Get a pedicure before your adventure because your feet WILL be seen by any and all and take it from me, mine were on another level of ratchet!
+- Get a pedicure before your adventure because your feet WILL be seen by any and all and take it from me, mine was on another level of ratchet!

-- Pack sunscreen and towel and definitely a pair clothes to change into.
+- Pack sunscreen and towel and definitely a pair of clothes to change into.
 You will wear your bathing suit under the wetsuit.
-Consider this reef safe sun screen!
+Consider this reef-safe sunscreen!

 - Buy your waterproof case BEFORE you travel and test it out.
 You don’t want to get in the water and find a leak and not be able to use it!
 Here is what I used for iPhone X.